hasanfq6/AI-PROMPT/README.md

 - **Customizable Voices:** Personalize your AI conversations with various voice options.
 - **Audio Responses:** Immerse yourself with dynamic audio generated for a more engaging chat.
 - **Effortless Updates:** Stay on the cutting edge with easy-to-install updates.

+## Supported Operating Systems

+AI-PROMPT is designed to run on the following operating systems:

+- Termux
+- Linux
+- macOS

 ## Getting Started